greenpeace/gpes-html5-scorm-presentation/README.md

 ## Create a presentation

 1. [Download this repo as a zip](https://github.com/greenpeace/gpes-html5-scorm-presentation/archive/master.zip).
 Unzip and name it with your presentation folder name.
-2. Edit the file [index.html](index.html) (and/or `index2.html`) with a text editor like [Brackets](http://brackets.io/).
+2. Edit the file [index.html](index.html) with a text editor like [Brackets](http://brackets.io/).
 For more information on how to create slides, check the reveal.js tool.
+If you want to create more than one presentation you can edit `index2.html`

 You can use this repository just to create your presentations.
-You don't need to convert your presentation to SCORM.
-If you need your content in the SCORM format to upload it to a LMS like Moodle, follow the instructions bellow.
+In that case you don't need to convert your presentation to SCORM.
+But if you need your content in the SCORM format (to upload it to a LMS like Moodle) follow the instructions bellow.

 ## Create an elearning SCORM package with your presentation(s)